 How does age influence ADHD diagnosis in children?

-Many experienced Reception/Kindergarten educators are aware of this relationship between age and ability.
-The variation in the attentional capacities of young children (see table 2) can be misleading to adults who work with them.
+Many experienced reception/kindergarten educators are aware of this relationship between age and ability.
+The variation in attention of young children can be misleading to adults who work with them.
 Rather than indicating a disorder, these differences represent the normal variation in the early years population.
-Where there are concerns, objective testing with QbTest or QbCheck is useful to clarify age-related (rather than ‘disordered’) differences.
+Where there are concerns, objective ADHD testing with QbTest or QbCheck is useful to clarify age-related differences.

-“Most often, though, inattention is a normal variation observed in typical preschool child development, making identification of “disordered” attention more problematic (Mahone, 2005), especially given the tremendous variability in caregiver ratings of attention and endorsed symptoms of ADHD in this age group (Stefanatos & Baron, 2007)”.
+“Most often, though, inattention is a normal variation observed in typical preschool child development, making identification of “disordered” attention more problematic (Mahone, 2005), especially given the tremendous variability in caregiver ratings of attention and endorsed symptoms of ADHD in this age group.”

-In the UK, children normally start their Reception Class year when they are four years old, and turn five during their Reception Class year.
-Tables 1 and 2 below indicate the potential age-related differences between children that would be observed in a typical Reception/ Kindergarten classroom.
+In the UK, children normally start their reception class year when they are four years old, and turn five during.
+Table 1 indicates the potential age-related differences between children that would be observed in a typical classroom at this age.